cronologic-de/ug_timetaggermodule/source/hardware.rst

     On cronologic's TimeTagger4 boards, the connectors for the TiGer outputs are shared with the TDC inputs.

-    To facilitate this, tristate buffers close to the connector are used to conditionally drive the TiGer signals to the connector.
+    To facilitate this, tri-state buffers close to the connector are used to conditionally drive the TiGer signals to the connector.

     The buffers are enabled when TiGer_OE is HIGH.
 In an embedded system